dartmouth-cs52/dartmouth-cs52.github.io/README.md

 ## Basic Navigation
 One of the classic navigation components in iOS is the Tab Bar.

-Create a new director in the top level of the project folder called `components`.
+🚀 Create a new directory in the top level of the project folder called `components`.
 Then create two new files: `components/search.js` and `components/featured.js`.

 ```